JibbSmart/JoyShockLibrary/README.md

 * **float accelX, accelY, accelZ** - accelerometer X axis, Y axis, and Z axis, respectively, in g (g-force).
 * **float gyroX, gyroY, gyroZ** - gyroscope angular velocity X, Y, and Z, respectively, in dps (degrees per second), when correctly calibrated.

+**struct MOTION_STATE** - The MOTION_STATE reports the orientation of the device as calculated using a sensor fusion solution to combine gyro and accelerometer data.
+* **float quatW, quatX, quatY, quatZ** - a quaternion representing the orientation of the device.
+* **float accelX, accelY, accelZ** - local acceleration after accounting for and removing the effect of gravity.
+* **float gravX, gravY, gravZ** - local gravity direction.

 ### Functions

 All these functions *should* be thread-safe, and none of them should cause any harm if given the wrong handle.
 If they do, please report this to me as an isuse.